 - Pets: No

-SHORT BREAKS and flexible week bookings all year.
+SHORT BREAKS and flexible start days all year.

 Duvets, pillows, linen and towels all provided.
 Oil-fired central heating, electricity and an evening's worth of logs included.
 Additional logs available to buy at the cottage or local shops.

 Television, Freeview, DVD, hob, oven, microwave oven, fridge/freezer, automatic washer, shaver point, hairdryer, garden furniture.